RayLikesAnime/Mini-Project-Sem-6/README.md

   - Gaussian Clustering
 - **Evaluation**: Evaluated all four types of clustering using various evaluation metrics.
 - **Proposed Model**: Proposed the optimal CNN model for clustering SDSS Galaxy Images.
-- **Recognition**: Received the highest grade (10) for this mini project and was selected for a conference at IISC Bangalore.
+- **Recognition**: Received the highest grade (10) for this mini project which also got accepted for IEEE Space(SPace, Aerospace and defenCE) Conference 2024.

 ## 📄 Contents